Victor Adeboyejo: Bristol Rovers (loan)

 On 26 July 2019, Adeboyejo joined Bristol Rovers of League One on loan for the duration of the 2019-20 season.

 Cambridge United (loan)

 After his loan at Bristol Rovers was cut short, Adeboyejo dropped down a league to join League Two club Cambridge United on loan for the rest of the campaign.

 Burton Albion

 On 15 July 2022, Adeboyejo joined fellow League One club Burton Albion following Barnsley's relegation from the Championship.
-On 1 October 2022, Adeboyejo scored a first career hat trick, the third of the goals being a 92nd minute winner, as Burton beat fellow strugglers Forest Green Rovers 3–2.
+On 1 October 2022, Adeboyejo scored a first career hat trick, the third of the goals being a 92nd-minute winner, as Burton beat fellow strugglers Forest Green Rovers 3–2.

 Bolton Wanderers

-On 27 January 2023, Adeboyejo transferred to fellow League One club Bolton Wanderers.

-It’s reported the 25-year-old joined for an undisclosed fee which met the buy-out clause of his contract at the Pirelli Stadium, and has been reported as £500,000.
+On 27 January 2023, Adeboyejo transferred to fellow League One club Bolton Wanderers with it reported the 25-year-old joined for an undisclosed fee which met the buy-out clause of his contract at the Pirelli Stadium, and has been reported as £500,000.
+He was cup-tied as Bolton went on to win the 2022–23 EFL Trophy.
+On 15 August, he scored a hat-trick in a 3–1 win against Fleetwood Town.